israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ** Boxing with prototype and static methods **

-When a static or prototype method is called without an object valued "this"
+When a static or prototype method is called without an object valued "this", then the "this" value will be undefined inside the called function.
+Autoboxing will not happen.